sensei-hacker/inavwiki/Navigation-Mode:-Return-to-Home.md

 _nav_rth_altitude_ is used in conjunction with the RTH Altitude control modes to decide the altitude that the model returns home at.
 See below to see how the two are combined.

 _nav_rth_home_altitude_ sets the altitude that a plane will loiter at when it arrives at home.
-If above the _nav_rth_altitude_, the plane will start loitering, then loiter down to the home altitude.
+If above the _nav_rth_home_altitude_, the plane will start loitering, then loiter down to the home altitude.
 The default, 0, means that the feature is disabled.
-In which case the plane will loiter at the RTH altitude.
+In which case the plane will loiter at the _nav_rth_altitude_.

 # RTH Altitude control modes